shubhamPrakashJha/git-documentation/README.md

 #### git commit

-> Tke files from the staging index and saves them in the repository
+> Takes files from the staging index and saves them in the repository

+-   ```bash
+      # This will open the code editor that is specified in your configuration.
+      # i. a commit message must be supplied
+      # ii. save the file after adding a commit message
+      # iii. close the editor to make the commit
+      $ git commit

+      # to bypass editor to add commit msg use
+       $ git commit -m "commit message"
+    ```

 #### git diff

 > Display the difference between two versions of a file

+-   ```bash
+      # It shows the changes which are saved but not committed
+      $ git diff
+    ```

 ### TAGGING, BRANCHING, AND MERGING